Blackburn College: Statistics

 Biography

 Mark Steven Kirk is an American retired politician and attorney who served as a United States senator from Illinois from 2010 to 2017, and as the United States representative for Illinois's 10th congressional district from 2001 to 2010.
 A member of the Republican Party, Kirk describes himself as socially liberal and fiscally conservative.
-To date, he is the last Republican to serve Illinois in the U.S. Senate.
+As of 2025, he is the last Republican to represent Illinois in the U.S. Senate.

 2. Mary Hunter Austin